 Prior to that, we also replaced the suspension on our 80 Series Land Cruiser with Old Man Emu, and had that for several years, giving it quite the flogging off road.

 Now, the usual disclaimer here; this product in both cases was purchased with our own money, and we’ve received no kick backs from ARB.
 This post was not initiated by ARB, and none of the opinions below have been influenced in any way by them, or anyone else.
+We did get trade pricing from them though, which was nice.

 What’s good about Old Man Emu Suspension?